What if My Lender Finds Out I Don't Have Home Insurance?

 What Is Force-Placed Insurance?

-This is why it's so important not to file unnecessary claims and to make payments on time and try to keep your claims history clean.
-Otherwise, you may pay exorbitant rates for basic home insurance or, worse yet, you won't be able to get any homeowners insurance, which would cause you to foreclose on the house.
-That's why it's important to have the best home insurance in place and to safeguard that account at every turn.
+You can avoid force-placed insurance if you meet or exceed the minimum insurance requirements throughout the term of your mortgage agreement.
+This is why it's vital that you make payments on time, keep your claims history clean, and don't file unnecessary claims.
+Otherwise, you may pay exorbitant rates for basic home insurance or even worse, you won't be able to get any homeowners insurance, potentially causing you to foreclose on the home.
+That's why it's essential to have the best home insurance in place and safeguard that account.

 What Do I Need to Know About Force-Placed Insurance?

-Another important thing you should know about lender-placed insurance is that it often doesn't have adequate coverage, often for personal items or owner liability.
-It’s singular focus is on the home, not its contents or your legal battle if someone trips and falls and ends up suing you for breaking an ankle.
-Or, if your dog bites the neighbor's child who was pulling on its tail.
-As a homeowner, there are a whole host of homeowner catastrophes you need to be prepared to protect yourself against.
+Another thing to remember about lender-placed insurance is that it often doesn't provide adequate coverage for the loss or damage of your personal items or owner liability.
+Its singular focus is on the home, not its contents or your legal battle.
+Homeowners insurance would cover you if someone trips and falls and ends up suing you for breaking an ankle — or if your dog bites the neighbor's child.
+As a homeowner, there are a whole host of home-related catastrophes you need to be prepared to protect yourself against.

 Why Should I Not Let My Lender Choose My Home Insurance?

-Many people have friendly relationships and refer their clients to other business owners without any shady deals happening.
-However, no one is as interested in getting a fair rate as you are.
-Concerns have been raised over the growing use of lender-placed insurance because the lender chooses the coverage provider and amount, as well as the coverage and limits, which may be more self-motivated than it is beneficial to you.
-And that’s the best case scenario for why a lender would force place insurance on your home.
-There have been instances of shady dealings, which you do not want to be involved in.
+No matter how good your relationship with your lender may be, few people are as interested in getting you a fair homeowners insurance rate as you are.
+Concerns have been raised over the growing use of lender-placed insurance because the lender chooses the coverage provider and amount, as well as the coverage and limits, which may be more self-motivated than it is beneficial for the homeowner.
+You are your best advocate, so it's vital that you compare homeowners' insurance quotes for yourself.

 Reasons Why You May Not Get Homeowners Insurance Coverage

-- Poor credit: Poor credit shows that you don't make payments on bills on time and in full.
+Poor credit: Poor credit shows that you don't make payments on bills on time and in full.
 Insurance companies are hesitant to take on clients who may allow their coverage to lapse.
-If you have this problem, overcoming will take time, but you can do it.

-- High risk area: If your home is situated in or near a floodplain, sinkhole, wildfire-risk areas or earthquake prone regions, you may have a hard time getting home insurance.
+High-risk area: If your home is situated in or near a floodplain, sinkhole, wildfire-risk area or earthquake-prone region, you may have a hard time getting home insurance.

-- Too many claims: If you've filed numerous claims in the past, insurance companies will and can refuse you.
-This is why it's important to only file claims you cannot afford on your own.
+Too many claims: If you've filed numerous claims in the past, insurance companies will and can refuse you.
+This is why it's vital to only file claims you cannot afford on your own.

-- Old homes: These homes are risky to insurers so you may pay a very high price or not be able to insure at all.
-If you are able to update building codes, it may help.
+Old homes: Older homes are risky to insurers, so you may pay a very high price or not be able to insure at all.
+If you can update building codes, it may help.

-- Unpermitted additions.
-This one speaks for itself.
-You can't insure something that's technically unlawful.
+Unpermitted additions: You can't insure something that's technically unlawful.

 Dog breed: Certain dog breeds are known to do a lot of damage or have shown aggressive behavior towards other animals and humans (including children).
-Insurers will not insure homes with potentially vicious pets.
-Certain other animals are also red flags to certain insurers.
+Insurers will not insure homes with potentially vicious pets and certain animals.